abdul786rasool/smart-os/README.md

 - **Fetch all files:** Click this to retrieve all necessary files.
 - **Create Embeddings:** Click this to generate embeddings.
 (Note: This process may take 2-3 hours.)
-- **Update all files:** Click this to update the files after the embeddings are created.
+ No need to do update files.

 Complete these steps one by one for the best results.